lythoxx/Marcus/README.md

 ## What is this project?

-Marcus Voice Assistant is a WOIP voice assistant to replace work in place of Amazon Alexa or Google Home.
+Marcus Voice Assistant is a WIP voice assistant to replace work in place of Amazon Alexa or Google Home.

 This project is using the unofficial YoutubeMusic API and is not intended for public or commercial use.
-This is project is intended as a proof of concept.
+This project is intended as a proof of concept.

 ## Credits